Open It and Start

 - A reproducibility value that lets supported games recreate the same opening conditions and, in some families, the same future randomness.

-- Game Seed Control
+- Seed Tools

 - Exact Session Restore